-Register , Value Direction Description SPC_M2STATUS 110 red read only Reads out the current status information M2STAT_EXTRA_BLOCKREADY 1000h The next data block as defined in the notify size is available.
-It is at least the amount of data available but it also can be more data.
+Register Register Value Direction Description SPC_M2S SPC_M2STATUS 110 read only Reads out the current status information M2STAT_EXTRA_BLOCKREADY 1000h The next data block as defined in the notify size is available.
+It is at least the amount of data available but it also car be more data.
 M2STAT_EXTRA_END 2000h The data transfer has completed.
 This status information will only occur if the notify size is set to zero.
 M2STAT_EXTRA_OVERRUN 4000h The data transfer had on overrun (acquisition) or underrun (replay) while doing FIFO transfer.
 M2STAT_EXTRA_ERROR 8000h An internal error occurred while doing data transfer.